MartenBE/mkslides/README.md

 mkslides serve slides/
 ```

-E.g. when you have a single Markdown file called `test.md`: :warning: Deprecated since 1.1.0.
+E.g. when you have a single Markdown file called `test.md`:

 ```bash
 mkslides serve test.md